 Numerous companies and nonprofit organisations offer web search services beyond the Google algorithm.
-The competition is usually stuck with an outsider status but they also present interesting approaches and innovative business models that don’t necessarily rely on the advertising industry.
-The trend toward anonymous web searches is also starting to appeal to more and more users, meaning that...
+The competition is usually stuck with an outsider status when it comes to their alternatives to Google but they also present interesting approaches and innovative business models that don’t necessarily rely on the advertising industry.
+The trend toward anonymous web searches is also starting to...

 Although it might be the case that as an internet user you don’t use Google’s search engine, it is still highly likely that you will end up using YouTube (part of Google since 2006), the Chrome web browser (created in 2008), or even the mobile operating system Android (released in 2008).
 The fact that Google and its subsidiaries are so prevalent online makes the company's platforms and applications invaluable to advertisers.